 Reduce the rate of family planning, education director told Nakuru parents

-Antonina Lentoijoni is the current Director of staffing is also viewed as a possible candidate in the race.
+Antonina Lentoijoni who is the current Director of staffing is also viewed as a possible candidate in the race.
 The docket she holds is seen as among the powerful ones in the commission.
-She is shrewd in privacy and the always wins accolades from teachers due to her sense of professional.
-Antonina once taught at Korisai secondary school where her former students describe her as one of the best teachers of their time before joining TSC secretariat.
+Antonina once taught at Kirisia Secondary School.
 She hails from Samburu County.

 Dr. Julius Jwan holds Bachelors of Education degree from Moi University could also be another possible candidate.
 He served as a teacher, a university lecturer at Moi University and later a dependable technocrat in curriculum affairs.